 - An open open house will be held on Nov.
 28 to share the findings of the comparative analysis and the draft preliminary agency-preferred alternative for public comment.

 - Confirmation or re-evaluation and refinements of a preliminary agency-preferred alternative may be made based on public feedback.

 - A final partner agencies recommendation is planned to be presented in Jan. to the Boulder County Parks & Open Space Advisory Committee (POSAC), in Feb. to the Open Space Board of Trustees (OSBT), and in late Feb. or early March to the Boulder County Commissioners (BOCC) for action.

 The feasibility study identified over a dozen trail alignments for initial consideration.
 Through field visits and meetings with adjacent property owners, there were several routes dismissed.
-Two alignment corridors, each with four sub-alignments were retained for further analysis.
+A No Action option and two alignment corridors, each with four sub-alignments were retained for further analysis.
 These are described below and are included on the map.

 The North Route generally follows the existing Eldorado Canyon Trail (ECT) corridor, with several variations and reroutes, reaching the Walker Ranch Loop Trail near South Boulder Creek.
 The existing and conceptual alignments detailed below are on public lands owned and managed by CPW/ECSP and City of Boulder OSMP.

 Alignment N1 would include a realignment of the existing ECT, where the trail currently climbs through steep terrain in a series of steep switchbacks and steps within Eldorado Canyon State Park.
 A new trail would utilize terrain undulations to climb at a shallower grade, with turns and features that are suitable for multi-use travel.
 Portions of the existing trail would remain for climbing access and/or a short loop hike from the Eldorado Canyon State Park visitor center.